-- Code of for safe working practices for the protection of children and staff

 - Positive Behaviour policy

 - Anti-bullying policy

 - Whistleblowing policy and procedure

 - SEND policy

 - Children Missing in education

 - Recruitment and selection (this document will reference your single central record which is statutory)

 - Staff discipline, grievance and disciplinary

 - Staff/pupil e-safety agreement

 - Confidentiality and information sharing

 - Relationships & Sex education

 - Complaints procedure

+- These policies are statutory

-Ofsted inspectors will consider how well leaders and managers have created a culture of vigilance where children's and learners' welfare are promoted and where timely and appropriate safeguarding action is taken for children or learners who need extra help or who may be suffering or likely to suffer harm.
+Ofsted Inspectors will consider how well leaders and managers have created a culture of vigilance where children's and learners' welfare are promoted and where timely and appropriate safeguarding action is taken for children or learners who need extra help or who may be suffering or likely to suffer harm.
 Inspectors will evaluate how well statutory and other responsibilities are met and how well staff exercise their professional judgement in keeping children and learners safe.
 This policy contributes to the setting's commitment to all local and national requirements.
 This policy is available on the school website and is included in the staff handbook and is made available to all visitors

-All relevant polices, e.g. e-safety have been updated to reflect the increased use of remote learning and all necessary risk assessments have been completed and make reference to safeguarding procedures
+All relevant polices, e.g. e-safety have been updated to reflect the increased use of remote learning and all necessary risk assessments have been completed and make reference to safeguarding procedures.
 Our core safeguarding principles are: